SoftwareHeritage/swh-model/docs/persistent-identifiers.rst

 SWHIDs for contents, directories, revisions, and releases are, at present, compatible with the `Git <https://git-scm.com/>`_ way of `computing identifiers
 <https://git-scm.com/book/en/v2/Git-Internals-Git-Objects>`_ for its objects.
-A SWHID for a content object will correspond (in its ``<object_id>`` part) to a Git blob identifier of any file with the same content; a SWHID for a revision will correspond to the Git commit identifier for the same revision, etc.  This is not the case for snapshot identifiers, as Git does not have a corresponding object type.
+The ``<object_id>`` part of a SWHID for a content object is the Git blob identifier of any file with the same content; for a revision it is the Git commit identifier for the same revision, etc.  This is not the case for snapshot identifiers, as Git does not have a corresponding object type.

 Note that Git compatibility is incidental and is not guaranteed to be maintained in future versions of this scheme (or Git).